ASNA/model-based-dev-with-avr/README.md

 I told you it was hacky!
 But for AVR coders needing to move data to and from C# for MVC (and other) uses, it is quite serviceable.

-As I said at the beginning, a model-based isn't necessary to be highly productive with ASNA Visual RPG.
-It's proven, and relatively simple, Memory File/DataSet model does a great job within the boundaries of AVR.
+As I said at the beginning, a model-based approach isn't necessary to be highly productive with ASNA Visual RPG.
+The proven, and relatively simple, Memory File/DataSet model does a great job within the boundaries of AVR.
 However, if you're crossing language barriers working with a C# team or using some C# yourself, sometimes you need to use a model-based approach.
 Now you can!